-Maybe your body works perfectly when many people’s doesn’t.
-Maybe you have a job you worked hard to get.
-Maybe you have a family that doesn’t give you the support you sought, but they give you support in their own way.
-Maybe your spouse doesn’t show their affection they way you want them to, but are you looking for how they do show it to you?
-The secret isn’t to attract to yourself everything you want.
-The secret is to understand that you will become aware of what pleases you if you attract to yourself by bringing it into your consciousness.
-And you can only do that if you’re looking for it.
+Maybe our body works perfectly when many people’s don’t.
+Maybe we have a job that we worked hard to get.
+Maybe we have a family that doesn’t give us the support we hoped for, but they do give support in their own unique ways.
+Maybe our spouse doesn’t show their affection they way we want them to, but are we looking for how they do show it to us?

 Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
 This made him as strange to others as they were to him.
 Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
 He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.